khofstadter/khofstadter.com/index.md

 layout: default
 ---

-Hi there!
+Hi!
 I'm tEdör, a Hungarian living in England.
 I'm a researcher, lecturer, freelancer, and artist interested in interdisciplinary work.

 I am remaking the old website, the main things are listed below: